enyojs/enyo-docs/building-apps/managing-data/managing-data.md

     }
 });
 ```

 [Link to jsFiddle](http://jsfiddle.net/enyojs/Q45NW/)

-Using bindings, this requires significantly less code, and can be done completely declaratively, making your code more readable and maintainable:
+Using bindings, the implementation requires significantly less code, and may be
+done completely declaratively, making your code easier to read and maintain:

 ```
 enyo.kind({